TejasSodhi/learn-node/README.md

 1. Explore the code in "operations/blocking.js" and "operations/nonblocking.js".
 For which code will the function moreWork() get executed.
 Why?

+--Answer:- non blocking would execute since in blocking the application would wait for readFileSync to complete and it wouldnt find the file therefore moreWork wouldnt run.

 One must be careful when writing concurrent scripts in Node.js.
 If actions performed in later stages are related to actions related in previous stages or vice-versa then the program will be in an error state.
 For example, consider the code in "operations/syncdelete.js".